dakotarawlings/dakota_data_science_projects/santa_barbara_realestate_analysis/README.md

 </p>

 * Created flask API endpoint to make house price estimate based on input features
-* Wrote a full stack web application in HTML, CSS, and JavaScript which takes in user input, calls the flask API, and desplays the predicted price
+* Wrote a full stack web application in HTML, CSS, and JavaScript which takes in user input, calls the flask API, and displays the predicted price
 * Hosted the web application on Heroku: https://sb-house-price-estimator.herokuapp.com/